Gaussian diagrammatics from Circular Ensembles of random matrices: Abstract

 \section{Abstract}

-We uncover a hidden Gaussian ensemble inside each of the three circular ensembles, which provide novel diagrammatic rules for the calculation of moments.
-The matrices involved are generic complex for $\beta=2$, complex symmetric for $\beta=1$ and complex self-dual for $\beta=4$, and their dimension must be set to $1-2/\beta$.
+We uncover a hidden Gaussian ensemble inside each of the three circular ensembles of random matrices, providing novel diagrammatic rules for the calculation of moments.
+The matrices involved are generic complex for $\beta=2$, complex symmetric for $\beta=1$ and complex self-dual for $\beta=4$, and at the last step their dimension must be set to $1-2/\beta$.
 As an application, we compute moments of traces of submatrices.